This homework is focused on helping you develop the security mindset. It has two parts: a current event review and a security review.

 You may do your current event articles and security reviews in groups of up to three people.
 In fact, you are encouraged to work in groups.
 But if you work in a group, please do not do something like: Have Alice work on the current event and have Bob work on the security review and then put both names on both submissions.
 Instead, please all work collaboratively on all parts of the assignment.
 There is a lot of value in actually discussing these topics with other people.

-One person in each group should submit a PDF of the current event to the course dropbox.
-One person in each group should submit a PDF of the security review to the course dropbox.
+One person in each group should submit a PDF of the current event to Canvas.
+One person in each group should submit a PDF of the security review to Canvas.
 Make sure that the names and UWNetIDs of all contributors are at the top of each page of each PDF that you submit.